ogradyc01/GoldenCheetah/UG_Charts-Bar_General-handling.md

 Depending on the type of chart, one or many options available on 'More...".
 In our example you have:

 * `Close` - this is available for ANY chart: 'Close' removes the chart from the 'Charts Bar' after asking if you really want to do this.
+You can remove any of the charts - whether they are origi
 * `Export Chart Image...` - for charts which have graphics/plots: 'Export Chart Image...' opens a dialog to export the graphic/plot as a graphics file (in .png) format.
 The export basically creates an internal screenshot of the VISIBLE area of the 'Main View'.
 If your chart is bigger than the visible area, only the visible part will be exported.
 * `All Chart Settings` - for charts having specific settings, 'All Chart Settings' opens the chart type specific 'Chart Settings' dialog box.
 These dialog boxes have the same parameter like those when adding a chart.
 (See [Chart Types](https://github.com/GoldenCheetah/GoldenCheetah/wiki/UG_ChartTypes_General)  )